 Having some familiarity with Mexican currency before your arrival can help avoid confusion when it comes time to pay for purchases.
 Mexico’s currency is the Mexican Peso, and its ISO code is MXN.
 There are one hundred Mexican centavos in each peso.
-Mexican bills are of varied colors and have the pictures of a variety of important Mexican historical figures printed on them.
-Mexican bank notes are printed in denominations of 20, 50, 100, 200, 500 and 1,000 pesos.
-Twenty and fifty peso bills are printed on polymer plastic, so you can go swimming with them in your pocket with no worries.
+Mexican bills are of varied colors and have pictures of a variety of important Mexican historical figures printed on them.
+The banknotes are printed in denominations of 20, 50, 100, 200, 500 and 1,000 pesos.
+Twenty and 50 peso bills are printed on polymer plastic, so you can go swimming with them in your pocket with no worries.
 Higher denomination bills are printed on paper and have several security features that can help you distinguish genuine from counterfeit bills, including a watermark showing the face of the person on the bill, as well as the denomination.
 The texture of the paper is different from regular paper and has raised thermographic type.

 The symbol for the Mexican Peso is the same as the dollar sign ($) which can lead to some confusion.
 To distinguish whether the symbol refers to dollars or pesos, you may sometimes see it presented as MX$ or the value with the letters “MN” after it, e.g. $100 MN.
 The MN stands for Moneda Nacional, meaning "National Currency."
 These photos of Mexican bills in circulation will give you an idea of what Mexican money looks like.